Optimizing Scalyr agent settings to reduce skipped bytes

 "skipForTooFarBehind" && $logfile=="/var/log/scalyr-agent-2/agent.log".
 If there are no results, then no bytes have been skipped.
 Otherwise, each log line in the results will show which logs had skipped bytes, and how many bytes were skipped in each log.

 The following settings should allow a single agent to achieve around 5MB/s of raw log throughput.
-A future version of the agent will incorporate these settings by default.

 If you are still seeing skipped bytes after implementing these settings and wish to capture that data in Scalyr, please contact email@example.com to help you further optimize your agent settings.